premAI-io/state-of-open-source-ai/index.md

   [Machine Learning Operations](https://blogs.nvidia.com/blog/what-is-mlops): best practices to run AI using software products & cloud services

 MoE
   [Mixture-of-Experts](https://en.wikipedia.org/wiki/Mixture_of_experts) is a technique which uses one or more specialist model(s) from a collection of models ("experts") to solve general problems.
-Not that this is different from [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) models (which combine results from all models).
+Note that this is different from [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) models (which combine results from all models).

 Open
   Ambiguous term that could mean "open source" or "open licence".
 See [](open).